New year, new resolutions. For 2017, why not focus on where you live? These five rental resolutions will make your apartment feel like home.

 The desk and chair are the most essential pieces of furniture in your home office or workspace area.
 You will be spending the most time using these items, and they need to be both practical and comfortable.

 Chair shopping should be centered around comfort, but you can still make room for style!
-This upholstered desk chair from Target has a cool, mid-century look at an affordable price.
+This swivel chair from Target has a fun look at an affordable price.

 For an at-home office space you’ll actually want to work at, consider blending form and function.
 Our 1st Lake Properties interior designer has a few great tips to personalize your desk in a way that looks beautiful and helps facilitate workflow: